razaibi/zaunic/README.md

 ### Setup Runners for Playbooks

-- Use the "runner" folder to setup the list of playbooks you watn to execute.
+- Use the "runner" folder to setup the list of playbooks you want to execute.
 - Add the name of the playbooks you want to execute.
-- Playbooks specified here are executed in linear fashion.
+- Playbooks specified here are executed in linear order.

 Below is an example of the same:
 ```